sidharthNair/super-resolution/README.md

 ## Model

-[SRGAN Trained Model Files](https://drive.google.com/drive/folders/1JY2nZuanTdqid_lJ65mRdZfsasl__KQ3?usp=sharing) -- Trained for 4000 Epochs (2000 MSE Only, 2000 w/ Perceptual Loss)
+[SRGAN Trained Model Files](https://drive.google.com/drive/folders/1JY2nZuanTdqid_lJ65mRdZfsasl__KQ3?usp=sharing) -- Trained for 4000 Epochs (2000 MSE Only, 2000 w/ Perceptual Loss) on the [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) HR training dataset

 For testing, download gen.tar and place it in this repository's folder.
 Then, run `test.py` to generate SR images from the LR images in `test/` (output is in `test_output/`).
 Alternatively, you can run `run.py` to run it on an individual image, video, or webcam.
 For video and webcam streams it is recommended to be using an NVIDIA GPU or it will be very slow.